wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-And the response contains `lastSyncId`.
+The response contains `lastSyncId` for each mutating query.

 ```json
 {